Walk the hidden corners of Plas Newydd

 It's hard to imagine that this well-developed arboretum was originally laid out as an orchard during the Second World War.
 By the late 1970s the orchard had reached the end of its natural life.
 It was replanted as an Australasian garden, filled with trees, including eucalyptus and southern beech, and aromatic plants.
 You'll find some perfectly arranged trees near the exit: our cathedral made out of eucalyptus trees.

 Follow the path, which takes you back to the reception area.
-Here, you can treat yourself to a well-deserved drink and slice of freshly made cake at Whistler's Restaurant.
+Here, you can treat yourself to a well-deserved drink and slice of freshly made cake at the Dairy Cafe.

 Plas Newydd, grid ref: SH521696